 People with visual impairment can lack access to basic information unless this is provided in accessible formats.
 Under the Equality Act 2010, a print-disabled person has the right to receive information in an accessible format.

-Accessible document standards include traditional formats such as braille, large print and audio as well as digital formats like accessible PDF, HTML5 and Daisy.
+Accessible document standards include traditional formats such as braille, large print and audio as well as digital formats like accessible PDF, EPUB, HTML5 and DAISY.